Skip to content

 4. One then continues with the next least-significant key-bits, \(\text{kb}_\mathbf{(l+2)new}\) and \(\text{kb}_\mathbf{(l+2)z}\), and checks if \(\text{kb}_\mathbf{(l+2)new} = \text{kb}_\mathbf{(l+2)z}\) or not.

-5. If \(\text{kb}_\mathbf{(l+2)new} \neq \text{kb}_\mathbf{(l+2)z}\) , then the second extension branch \(\mathbf{B_{ext2}}\), with \(\mathbf{L_{new}}\) and \(\mathbf{L_{z}}\) as its child-nodes, completes the CREATE operation.
+5. If \(\text{kb}_\mathbf{(l+2)new} \neq \text{kb}_\mathbf{(l+2)z}\) , then the second extension branch \(\mathbf{B_{ext2}}\), with \(\mathbf{L_{new}}\) and \(\mathbf{L_{z}}\) as its child-nodes, completes the create operation.

 6. However, if \(\text{kb}_\mathbf{(l+2)new} = \text{kb}_\mathbf{(l+2)z}\), then a third extension branch \(\mathbf{B_{ext3}}\) is formed.
 And, as before, the second extension branch \(\mathbf{B_{ext2}}\) is made a parent-node to both \(\mathbf{B_{ext3}}\) and a NULL node “\(\mathbf{0}\)”.
 And similarly, the key-bit \(\text{kb}_\mathbf{(l+2)new}\) determines whether the NULL node “\(\mathbf{0}\)” is on the left or the right.

 7. This procedure (of extending the tree) continues until, \(\text{kb}_\mathbf{(l+j)new} \neq \text{kb}_\mathbf{(l+j)z}\) for some \(j > 2\).
-In which case, the \(\mathbf{(l + j)}\)-th extension branch \(\mathbf{B_{ext(l + j)}}\), with the \(\mathbf{L_{new}}\) and \(\mathbf{L_{z}}\) as its child-nodes, completes the CREATE operation.
+In which case, the \(\mathbf{(l + j)}\)-th extension branch \(\mathbf{B_{ext(l + j)}}\), with the \(\mathbf{L_{new}}\) and \(\mathbf{L_{z}}\) as its child-nodes, completes the create operation.

-3. UPDATE of values
+An update of values

-The CREATE operation is actually only complete once all the values on the navigation path from the new root to the new leaf are updated.
+The create operation is actually only complete once all the values on the navigation path from the new root to the new leaf are updated.

-Example: CREATE operation with single branch extension
+Example: A create operation with single branch extension

 Suppose a leaf needs to be created to store a new key-value pair \(\big({K_{\mathbf{new}}\ } , V_\mathbf{{new}}\big)\), where \(K_{\mathbf{new}} = 11010110\).